Quantization, dequantization, and distinguished states: Introduction

 In causal set theory one replaces the spacetime manifold with a locally finite partially ordered set, referred to as \textit{the causal set}, for which the Hadamard condition is not meaningful and the Sorkin-Johnston state is applicable without modifications.
 In this work, we want to study the Sorkin-Johnston state on causal sets from the perspective of geometric quantization.

 Traditionally, the Sorkin-Johnston state is obtained as the unique state that satisfies certain natural requirements \cite{2017Sorkin}, referred to as \textit{Sorkin-Johnston axioms}.
 Our construction takes a new perspective (without using the axioms) and delivers the same state through the application of geometric quantization for symplectic manifolds with a Riemannian metric.

-For our new perspective, we discuss the quantization methods in \autoref{sec:QuantizationDequantization} starting with geometric quantization \cite{1980Woodhouse}.
-We consider Berezin-Toeplitz quantization \cite{1981deMonvelGuillemin,1998Landsman} and define an adjoint operation -- called dequantization.
-Finally, we relate these techniques to deformation quantization \cite{1994Rieffel,1998Rieffel,2005AliEnglis}.
-In \autoref{sec:KaehlerSpaceSJState}, we outline the details of the structure on the given vector space and review the Sorkin-Johnston state and its relation to the set of axioms as given in \cite{2010Johnston,2017Sorkin}.
-In \autoref{sec:VectorSpaceQuantization}, we apply the quantization methods to the given structures arising in QFT on causal sets.
-This leads us to the definition of a state in \autoref{sec:DequantizationState}, which turns out to be identical to the state prescribed by the Sorkin-Johnston axioms.
+Our construction may later be generalized to an interacting field on causal sets or to quantum field theory on curved spacetime, as long as the required geometry conditions are met.
+The main results have also been part of the Ph.D.\ thesis~\cite{2021Minz}.